Discretization form of the continuity condition at the polar axis, with application to the gyrokinetic simulation in a magnetic fusion torus: Finite difference form of the continuity condition at the polar axis

 \subsection{Continuity condition at the origin in the Cartesian coordinates and in the polar coordinates}

 The functions to be solved in the hyperbolic equation and the elliptic equation discussed here are physically observable scalars.
 These equations in mathematical physics can be written in any coordinates.
-To proceed our discussion, we introduce a fundamental assumption. \emph{Any physical observable scalars $g(\boldsymbol{P})$ are $\mathcal{C}^{\infty}$ in the Euclidean space, with $\boldsymbol{P}$ the space point.} This fundamental assumption shall be referred to as the "continuity condition".
-Following the fundamental assumption, one finds that in the Cartesian coordinates, the function $g(x,y)$, which is of interest, is $\mathcal{C}^{\infty}$ at the origin.
-So it can be Taylor expanded, to any desired accuracy, around the origin
+To proceed our discussion, we introduce a fundamental assumption